Myths About Depression You Shouldn’t Believe

 Support options

-When you aren't familiar with a mental health condition like depression, it can be easy to believe misconceptions about the condition.
-Depression can be difficult to comprehend because it impacts everyone in different ways.
+When you aren't familiar with a mental health condition like depression, it can be easy to believe common myths and misconceptions about the condition.
+Depression can be a difficult mental health condition to comprehend because it impacts everyone in different ways.
 However, you may find comfort in knowing that the condition is well-understood among doctors and mental health professionals, and support is available.
+Today, you can find a doctor or therapist to support you both in person and online.

 If you struggle to get out of bed or aren't comfortable meeting with a provider in person, you may benefit from reaching out to a therapist online through a platform like BetterHelp.
 You can connect via video, phone, or live chat through an online platform.
 In addition, you can connect with a therapist specializing in depression to get evidence-based support.